shetaye/shetaye.me/content/weblog/thread-equivalence-checker-2.md

 uint32_t w = bit_isset(dfsr, 11);
 ```

-## Aside: Arm MMU Security: Domains, Permissions, and Modes

-The Armv7 architecture has a few interlocking ways of protecting memory and
-execution state.
-I debated whether to include a section on them here.
-For
-brevity, I decided against it.
-Along with the Armv7 virtual memory system (and
-virtual memory in general), it is best left as a seperate weblog.

 ## Aside: Address Sets

-So far, we've seen sets of addresses unioned and intersected.
-We've also seen
-addresses inserted into sets without care for duplication.
-Since we could not
-find a set implementation that suited our needs (efficientely represents sparse
+Since we could not find a set implementation that suited our needs (efficiently
-sets across the entire 32 bit address space) The Thread Equivalence Checker
+represents sparse sets across the entire 32 bit address space) the Thread
-makes use of a custom set implementation.
+Equivalence Checker uses a custom set implementation.

 Our set data structure needs to support the following:
 1. Quick insert and lookup